 It is not uncommon to discover that ‘the Emperor has no clothes’.
 I have questioned modern biblical scholarship under academic exegesis, but this is not confined to religious scholars but one finds it in secular circles also.

 The Humanist website has a quiz to determine to what degree one is a humanist.
 It is not very good and some of the options are banal.
 As a Christian I can answer more than one of the options provided and some questions provide no option that a Christian can answer.
 So I answered with as Christian an answer I could for each question, picking the best of a bad selection, and I still ended up 28% humanist!
 The point is that humanists promote themselves as rational, scientific and, by implication, clever.
-Even if humanists concede that you do not need to be clever to be humanist, yet one would expect something better than this on its website.
+Even if humanists should concede that you do not need to be clever to be humanist, yet one would expect something better than this on its website.
 It looks like a tool to try to persuade people that they are ‘more secular’ than they thought.

 Secularists are pushing hard to abolish religion but they might as well try to change human nature.
-Man is a religious being and his problem is wrong and false religion.
+Man is a religious being and man’s problem is wrong and false religion.
 The solution is true religion, not no religion.
 The secularists are fighting a losing battle, but many people will suffer along the way.

 Jesus said about false religion: ‘The thief comes only to steal, to kill, and to destroy: I am come that they might have life, and that they might have it more abundantly’ Jn 10:10.